munga114/ig-clone/README.md

 Mungai Mbugua

 ## Description
-An instagram clone that allows users to sign in to the application to start using.
+An instagram clone that allows users to sign in to the application and start using it.
 A user can upload their pictures to the application, see their profile with all pictures posted.
 They can also follow other users and see their pictures on the timeline, like a picture and leave a comment on it.

 ## Project setup instructions
 * Fork the Repo from my github account: https://github.com/Abishag-Maitha/WeShare